Managers by Citizenship

 Premier League Managers by club:

-Dean Smith is one of the eight English Premier League managers currently active in the Premier League.
+Dean Smith is one of the eight English managers currently active in the English top flight.
 Smith began his playing career will Walsall coinciding with their relegation to the fourth tier of the Football Association.
 They would remain there for the entirety of Smith’s career accruing over 150 appearances over five years from 1989-1994.
 In 1994, he joined Hereford United (now-defunct) for a club record (£80,000) where he stayed until the clubs relegation from the Tier 3 in 1997.

 After leaving Hereford, he would sign with Leyton Orient where he spent most of his playing career (six years).
 He accrued more than 220 league appearances and 30 league goals (a substantial number for a defender) with them.
 In 2003, Smith moved to Sheffield Wednesday who was relegated and suffered mightily in the division beneath, and they were forced to make wholesale changes, of which Smith was one.
 He joined Port Vale after this; however, he would only play for the club for six months before taking a position as a youth coach at Leyton Orient.